 Child Environmental Health: Parenting and Lead Mitigation At Home

-In partnership with the Healthy Homes Coalition of West Michigan we developed Lead 101, a peer-delivered program to mitigate child lead exposure at home.
+In partnership with the Healthy Homes Coalition of West Michigan we developed Lead 101, a parent-led, peer-delivered program to mitigate child lead exposure at home.
 Lead 101 shared information about lead poisoning, lead screening, potential sources of lead in the home, and methods to mitigate lead exposure.
-This work was funded by the Michigan Institute for Clinical and Health Research (MICHR), 2UL1TR000443.
+This work was led by Dr. Miller and funded by the Michigan Institute for Clinical and Health Research (MICHR), 2UL1TR000443.
+Our project Parenting and Lead Mitigation at Home: Community-Based Education for Parents of Young Children expanded on Lead 101 by developing support for peer educators and staff.
+This work was funded through UM’s MCUBED initiative and conducted in collaboration with Dr. Simone Charles in the Department of Environmental Health Sciences at UM School of Public Health and Dr. Julie Ribaudo at UM School of Social Work.

 To learn more, see our papers on Parenting and Lead Mitigation at Home and Environmental Contaminants and Child Development and work from the lab featured on the UM SPH blog the Pursuit.
 This work was also featured by NIEHS Partnerships for Environmental Public Health.

-AIMS Parents and AIMS Kids
+Adolescent Interventions to Manage Self-Regulation: AIMS Parents and AIMS Kids

-In AIMS Parents we are examining associations between parents’ self-regulation (SR), youth management of type 1 diabetes (T1D), family processes known to support youth T1D treatment regimen adherence and glycemic control, and youth T1D-related outcomes among Michigan-based parents/legal guardians of youth ages 11-17 years old who have T1D.
-In a separate study, Tackling T1D Together (K. Bauer, PI), we are gathering parents’ input regarding how their SR may impact their capacity to support their child in managing T1D.
-In AIMS Kids, we are examining these associations in a national sample of parents/legal guardians of youth ages 5-9 years old who have T1D.
-The AIMS Parents and AIMS Kids teams include Dr. Emily Fredericks, UM Department of Pediatrics, (Multiple PI with Dr. Miller), Kate Bauer, UM School of Public Health, Joyce Lee, Dana Albright, Niko Kaciroti, UM Department of Pediatrics, and Marisa Hilliard, Baylor College of Medicine.
+AIMS Parents and AIMS Kids are observational studies examining associations between child and parent self-regulation and family processes known to support youth Type 1 Diabetes (T1D) management in two samples, one of youth ages 11-17 years old in Michigan who have T1D (AIMS Parents) and one in in a national sample of parents of children ages 5-9 years old who have T1D (AIMS Kids).
+In a separate study, Tackling T1D Together (Triple-T; K. Bauer, PI), we are examining parents’ views on how their own self-regulation may impact their capacity to support their child in managing T1D.
+In addition to Dr. Miller, the AIMS Parents and AIMS Kids teams include Dr. Emily Fredericks, UM Department of Pediatrics, (Multiple PI with Dr. Miller), Kate Bauer, UM School of Public Health, Joyce Lee, Dana Albright, Niko Kaciroti, UM Department of Pediatrics, and Marisa Hilliard, Baylor College of Medicine.
+AIMS-Parents and AIMS-Kids are funded through the NIH Common Fund/Office of Behavioral and Social Sciences Research/Science of Behavior Change Initiative and NICHD (UH3HD087979-04S1).

 Adolescent Interventions to Manage Self-Regulation of T1D (AIMS T1D)